Study of Ravulizumab in Pediatric Participants With HSCT-TMA

 Inclusion Criteria:

-3. Diagnosis of TMA that persists despite initial management of any triggering condition.
+3. Diagnosis of TMA that persists for at least 72 hours after initial management of any triggering agent/condition.

-5. Female participants of childbearing potential and male participants with female partners of childbearing potential must use highly effective contraception starting at Screening and continuing until at least 8 months after the last dose of ravulizumab.
+6. Female participants of childbearing potential and male participants with female partners of childbearing potential must use highly effective contraception.

 Exclusion Criteria:

-4. Diagnosis or suspicion of disseminated intravascular coagulation.
+4. Clinical diagnosis of disseminated intravascular coagulation (DIC).

 8. Unresolved meningococcal disease.